 It might be easier to visualize how to roll them by watching my quick video.
 Also, keep reading below to learn about all my rolling tips!

-- Double rice sheet: I like to double the layers of paper rice to make my rolls less delicate and fragile.
-That way, they will break less easily while rolling them and also hold a little better while eating them and dipping in sauces.
+- Double rice sheet: I like to double the layers of paper rice to make my rolls less delicate and fragile, which helps them not break so easily while rolling them and also hold a little better while eating them.
 This is especially helpful the first few times you make your own spring rolls to help you practice!

 - Cold water: I prefer using cold water instead of hot water to soak the rice papers as I find they break less easily that way.